Copyright 1992-93 by NinjaForce

 The entry will be marked with a green box.

 During the boot process, a message appears.
-You may now press a key from 0 to 9 to launch the system that is assigned to that number.
+You may now press a key from A to J to launch the system that is assigned to that number.
 The duration of this message can be modified using 'Activate menu ...' in the button bar of the main screen.
-At this point you may also enter the TaifunBoot menu by pressing one of the special-keys you have configured in the 'Activate menu ...'.
+At this point you may also enter the TaifunBoot menu by pressing one of the special-keys you have configured in the 'Activate menu...'.

 IV.
 The button bar